Hypnosis for a Food Obsession

 Recognising a Food Obsession

-Recognising your own food addiction is difficult as you may not want to admit that you are struggling with this issue.
+Recognising your own food obsession is difficult as you may not want to admit that you are struggling with this issue.

 Causes of Unhealthy Eating Habits